My Hero (British TV series): Home media

 In the United States, the series has been released on DVD via BBC Video; "Season One" was released on 16 January 2007, while "Season Two" was released on 7 August 2007.
 The sets are now currently out-of-print and no subsequent seasons have been made available on region 1.

 In the United Kingdom, Series Three was the only series to receive a home video release.
 The "Complete Series 3" was released on VHS on 7 October 2002 via IMC Vision, while two DVD sets, "Volume 1" (episodes 1-5 of Series 3), and "Volume 2" (episodes 6-10 of Series 3) were also released on 7 October 2002.
 A DVD set containing "Complete Series 3" was additionally made available from IMC Vision on 14 May 2012.

-As of 2024, it has not been announced if My Hero will receive any subsequent series releases, or a complete series box set.
+As of 2024, it has not been announced whether My Hero will receive any subsequent series releases, or a complete series box set.